csglab/JAMS_novo/README.md

-# JAMS: Joint Accessibility-Methylation-Sequence models
+# JAMS: Joint Accessibility-Methylation-Sequence models with binomial methods
 #### Quantitative modeling of sequence, DNA accessibility, and methylation preferences of transcription factors using ChIP-seq data.